colincoghill/oasisqe/source/admin_courses.rst

 ^^^^^^^
 A course will contain one or more *groups*.
 A *group* is a collection of users - staff or students.
 By default, anyone in one of the groups can access the content in the course - practice questions and assessments.
+It is also possible to have a group of people be staff in one course and students in another.

 Groups
 ^^^^^^